scweber/header-login/readme.txt

 If not, then nothing is done and the user remains a guest to the blog.

 == Installation ==
-1. Set up Access Manager to pass X-cn, X-email for initial default login.
-2. Upload `header-login` directory to the `/wp-content/plugins/` directory
+1. Upload `header-login` directory to the `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
 = 2.1 =